 - Many oils are very potent and will need to be diluted with a carrier oil.
 Some good carrier oils include almond, jojoba, sesame, castor, Fractionated Coconut Oil, and others.

-- You can apply the oil and carrier mixture to the bottoms of the feet, around the neck, over the liver or other organ, down the spine, onto the breasts or glandular areas, lymphatic areas, onto the wrists, or take the oils orally (this can only be done with certain therapeutic grade oils).
+- You can apply the oil and carrier mixture to the bottoms of the feet, around the neck, over the liver or other organ, down the spine, onto the breasts or glandular areas, lymphatic areas, or onto the wrists.

 - Mood effects can be addressed by inhalation or topical application.